edgeimpulse/example-standalone-inferencing-alif/README.md

 Once programmed, the firmware will run inference and print the results over the serial port.

+## Serial out is on UART2, which is connected to pins P3_16,P3_17 (on connector J413)

+- Baud 115200
+- "8,N,1" (the typical settings for everything else, 8 bit, no parity, 1 stop bit)
+- 1.8 Vcc

 # Other details

 ## Timing